glaucopater/chatapp/README.md

 # ChatApp
-A simple chat application that features a Flask back-end, React front-end, and Socket.io.
+A simple chat application that features a Flask back-end with database storage on SqLite3, React on front-end side and Socket.io for communication.

 ## Easy Start: